Market intelligence: Intelligence Organization

 Intelligence organization refers to the “people and information resources who make the market intelligence process happen”.
-The five elements of an intelligence organization are, MI leadership who manages and leads the MI process, a MI team, a portfolio of external information sources that is set up by the MI team, internal MI network made up of MI users and the MI user’s personal information source network.
+The five elements of an intelligence organization are, MI leadership who manages and leads the MI process, a MI team, a portfolio of external information sources that is set up by the MI team, internal MI network made up of MI users and the MI user's personal information source network.
 An intelligence organization element is made up of external and internal factors that allows for a continuous MI process.

 Gathering market intelligence data

-The gathering of MI data is different dependent on an organization’s financial capabilities.
+The gathering of MI data is different dependent on an organization's financial capabilities.
 Sources of data and information is separated into qualitative, quantitative, formal, informal, published and unpublished.
 With such sources being retrieved both internally and externally from the organization.
-It involves using search engines and corporate web sites to see competitor’s strategies, identifying business trends through reputable publications and existing customer clientele.
+It involves using search engines and corporate web sites to see competitor's strategies, identifying business trends through reputable publications and existing customer clientele.
 Organizations use different systems to gather MI, one system is that is used is Open-source Intelligence system.

 Internal intelligence gathering

-Sources of internal intelligence gathering is include but is not limited to, gathering data from customers, manufacturers, through research and development (R&D), employees, also known as salesforce, physical evidence, sales quotes, sales records, trade shows and new hires.
+Sources of internal intelligence gathering include but are not limited to, gathering data from customers, manufacturers, through research and development (R&D), employees, also known as salesforce, physical evidence, sales quotes, sales records, trade shows and new hires.
 These data sources were ranked by organizations on a scale measuring five for being very important to one being not important.
 It was founded that customers and manufacturers and R&D are the most important to organizations with one hundred percent of organizations ranking these data sources with the number four or higher,.
 It shows that in the process of collection and gathering MI data and information, these data sources brought the most value to organizations.